IVC Filters Lawsuit

 - MDL: Multidistrict litigation (MDL) lawsuits have formed in Indiana (IN RE: Cook Medical, Inc., IVC Filters Products Liability Litigation) and Arizona (IN RE: Bard IVC Filters Product Liability Litigation) federal courts.
 MDLs consolidate similar types of cases for pretrial proceedings but allow plaintiffs to maintain individual lawsuits.

-- Class Action: Bard IVC filter class action lawsuits have been filed against in Florida, Pennsylvania, and California courts.
+- Class Action: Bard IVC filter class action lawsuits have been filed in Florida, Pennsylvania, and California courts.
 The class actions seek to establish a medical monitoring fund for all patients implanted with Bard IVC filters because they will require ongoing tests to ensure the safety of the devices.

 Lawsuits against IVC filter manufacturers accuse the companies of: